HalberdCease/HXJSBLicense/README.md

-### 616 SB License
+### HXJ SB License
-This is a license forked from MIT apply to the person who dislikes 616.
+This is a license forked from MIT apply to the person who dislikes He Xiaojun.
 What's the SB meaning?
 If you don't know, please ref the [link](https://www.quora.com/What-is-meant-by-SB-in-Chinese).

 ### The New Terms
 > 1\.
-The person should speak loudly with "616 SB!",
+The person should speak loudly with "He Xiaojun SB!",
 before using this Software.

 ### How To Use